 Heap-Based Buffer Overflow:

 It’s a kind of memory corruption that happens when a program writes more data to a heap-allocated buffer than the buffer can handle.
-Due to that, adjacent memory locations can be overwritten, which can lead to a crash/ remote code execution.
+Due to that, adjacent memory locations can be overwritten, which can lead to a crash or remote code execution.
 These are less detectable.

 Format String Attacks:

 It’s a kind of attack that get benefits from the programming languages that handle input.
-Due to these attacks, the adversary injects malicious code into a vulnerable app, which can afterward be used to access confidential data/ cause a system crash.
+Due to these attacks, the adversary injects malicious code into a vulnerable app, which can then be used to access confidential data/ cause a system crash.
 These attacks support bypassing authentication, execution of arbitrary code, and modification of data stored in memory.

 Buffer Overflow Attack Examples

-1. Such an attack involves
+- Such an attack involves

-2. Sending malicious code in input string format and
+- Sending malicious code in input string format and

-5. There’s one more way to exploit a buffer overflow loophole you can create malware to send a huge amount of data to a potential app.
+- There’s one more way to exploit a buffer overflow loophole you can create malware to send a huge amount of data to a potential app.
 Afterward, the app tries to process the data, causing buffer overflow and execution of malicious code.

 How to Prevent Buffer Overflows